Sound-Linux-More/midimux/readme.md

 - what is sent to MUX, channel 1, is sento DEV01, channel 0
 - what is sent to MUX, any other channel, is discarded
 - non-channel midi messages are passed unchanged

+## can I use multiplex more than 2 ports?

+sure, just execute *midimux N* where N is the number of ports you need.

 ## how do I use it?